linde-frolke/network-aware-heat-market/README.md

    reproduced using this repository.

 ## Getting started
+The Gurobi solver is used in the package.
+You can change the used solver to a free one, see for example the possible solvers [here](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
+Otherwise, install the Gurobi solver.
+Instructions can be found [here](https://github.com/jump-dev/Gurobi.jl).

 Before you run the scripts, make sure you have the needed packages installed.
 The script
  ```make_environment.jl``` lists which packages you need, and helps you to create an environment
  first, if you want that.